-Azure Cosmos DB serverless
+Azure Cosmos DB serverless account type

 Do you have any feedback about serverless?
 We want to hear it!
 Feel free to drop a message to the Azure Cosmos DB serverless team: email@example.com.